Danil1994/Djangogramm/README.md

   --Clone with HTTPS `git clone git@github.com:Danil1994/Djangogramm.git`

 2. Go to your project folder: `path/to/the/Djangogramm`
-3. Load your .env file.
+3. Load your .env file like .env.example.
+And provide all the required information (passwords, secret keys etc).
 4. Install requirements.txt: `pip install -r requirements.txt`
-5. Сreate a database and configure connection parameters
+5. Create a database and configure connection parameters
+6. Connect your cloud storage for your app`s photo.
-6. Make migrate:  `python manage.py migrate`
+7. Make migrate:  `python manage.py migrate`

 ## Run